How to Avoid Pimples When You're Committed to Keeping Bangs

 How to Avoid Pimples If You Have Bangs

 For people with oily or acne-prone skin, avoiding pimples is a full-time job.
 Throw some bangs into that equation and it becomes a near-impossible task.
 Unless you always brush up your bangs or pin your hair to the side, then chances are you will get breakouts.

 Hair holds natural oils that can transfer onto your skin and irritate it.
 Hair also traps dirt, dust, sweat, pollen, and styling products.
 All of these can clog the pores on your forehead and around the sides of your face, causing dandruff.

 Here’s what you can do to minimize breakouts as much as possible without having to get rid of your

 is your best bet against breakouts, bangs, or no bangs.
 The American Academy of Dermatology states that the face alone has 900 sebaceous glands per centimeter of skin.
 If you have oily skin, these glands produce an excessive level of sebum that can mix with sweat, dirt, and dead skill cells that clog pores.

-Use a facial wash that helps control oil to avoid clogging your pores.
+Use a to avoid clogging your pores.
 Try Pond's Acne Clear Facial Foam, which has niacinamide that aids in inhibiting oil production over time and reduces inflammation.
 Moreover, it has Thymo-T essence that fights 99.9% of pimple-causing bacteria.
 It works in three days to help you achieve smooth, clear skin.

 Beat bacteria throughout the day with wipes.